TechChallengeLyke/EmailService/README.md

 ## Architecture

 The Email Service has a layered architecture.
-It contains a few static web pages, but mostly it is centered around the API.
+It contains a couple of web pages, but mostly it is centered around the API.
 The API has a frontend component, which contains function calls to
 - send emails
 - get a list of sent emails